yankeguo-deprecated/IslandZero/README.md

 - Install `fig`.
 - Create `/data/mysql` for persistence.
 - Download `fig.yml` at the root of this repo.
-- Put configurations to `fig.yml`, see `config/application.yml.sample`
+- Put configurations to `fig.yml`, see `config/application.yml.sample` for detail.
+- `fig up -d` to start, wait a bit more time after command finished.
+- Newly install:
+  - `fig run web rake db:drop` drop the auto-created database due to known issue, see below.
+  - `fig run web rake db:create` create an new database.
-- `fig run web bundle exec rake db:migrate` to migrate db to latest.
+- `fig run web rake db:migrate` to migrate db to latest schema.
-- `fig up` to test.
-- `fig start`.
 - Setup `nginx` to proxy 3000 to 80.

 ## Deploy Via `Capistrano` (Not suggested, docker is better lol)